Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/solr-content-store-removal/00001-solr-content-store-removal.md

 Two components have been affected by the content store removal:

-- the [_Solr4QueryParser_](https://issues.alfresco.com/jira/browse/SEARCH-1694?focusedCommentId=622599&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-622599): the component which is in charge to parse incoming queries (FINGERPRINT queries in this case)
+- the [_Solr4QueryParser_](https://issues.alfresco.com/jira/browse/SEARCH-1694?focusedCommentId=622599&page=com.atlassian.jira.plugin.system.issuetabpanels%3Acomment-tabpanel#comment-622599): the component which is in charge of parsing incoming queries (FINGERPRINT queries in this case)
 - _FingerprintComponent_: this is a custom _SearchComponent_ which accepts in input a node identifier and returns a response consisting of the corresponding fingerprint (i.e. the MINHASH multivalued field).
 Note that the MINHASH value(s) is not computed on the fly.
 Instead it is computed at index time when the text context is indexed.

 ### CachedDocTransformer